National Security Strategy (United Kingdom): Response to the 2010 NSS: Joint Committee on the National Security Strategy

 It also said that the Government's unwillingness to provide it with all the information it had asked for about the National Security Risk Assessment means that it was unable to give Parliament any assurances about its adequacy.

 National Security Strategy and Strategic Defence and Security Review 2015

 The UK presented its third NSS in November 2015 under the Conservative-led government.
 It combined it with its Strategic Defence and Security Review to form a single policy white paper.
 It is titled "A Secure and Prosperous United Kingdom".

 National Security Strategy 2025

-The most recent National Security Strategy was published by Kier Starmer's government on 24 June 2025.
+The most recent National Security Strategy was published by Keir Starmer's government on 24 June 2025.
 It warned that the country must "actively prepare for the possibility of the UK coming under direct threat, potentially in a wartime scenario".
 Cabinet Office minister Pat McFadden was responsible for presenting the strategy to the House of Commons.